 instructs the Director of the Telecommunication Standardization Bureau

-1 to provide all necessary assistance with a view to expediting such efforts;
+1 to provide all necessary assistance with a view to expediting such efforts, working collaboratively with relevant stakeholders;

 2 to initiate a study – including sending a questionnaire to the ITU membership –indicating the volume, types (e.g. e-mail spam, SMS spam, spam in IP-based multimedia applications) and features (e.g. different major routes and sources) of spam traffic, in order to help Member States and relevant operating agencies identify such routes, sources and volumes and estimate the amount of investment in facilities and other technical means to counter and combat such spam, taking into account work that has already been carried out;

-3 to continue to cooperate with the Secretary-General's initiative on cybersecurity and with the Telecommunication Development Bureau in relation to any item concerning cybersecurity under Resolution 45 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference, and to ensure coordination among these different activities,
+3 to continue to cooperate with the Secretary-General's initiative on cybersecurity and with the Telecommunication Development Bureau in relation to any item concerning cybersecurity under Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, and to ensure coordination among these different activities;

+4 to monitor the efforts of other international organisations and other stakeholders to combat and counter spam, with a view to identifying opportunities for ITU-T to support and raise awareness of such activities, as appropriate,

 invites Member States, Sector Members and Associates